 Washington Township, New Jersey Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Washington Township students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Washington Township, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Washington Township students in grades K-12 are served by the Washington Township Public Schools.
 There are six elementary schools, three middle schools and one high school in the district.
 The mission of the district is to provide its students with a safe educational environment in which they can acquire the necessary knowledge and skills to become responsible and self-directed citizens.
 In order to achieve this mission, the Washington Township Public schools have developed their curricula with the New Jersey Core Curriculum Content Standards as a guideline.

 We currently cover the following Washington Township-area school district: Washington Township Public Schools.

 Educating Our Parents: Understanding the Washington Township District Curriculum

 The Washington Township School District curriculum follows the New Jersey Core Curriculum Standards, which outline what students should learn and know at each grade level from kindergarten through the 12th grade.
 Seven subject areas are emphasized in the core standards: social studies, science, technology, languages, the arts, health and physical education, and career and life education.
 The curricula for Mathematics and Language Arts are separately developed using the Common Core Standards, a nationwide initiative to provide rigorous benchmarks for student achievement in those two subject areas.